-CHEM 4503 Special Topics in Chemistry 3 credits: 3 hours lecture
+CHEM 4503 Special Topics in Chemistry

 Prerequisites: Completion of at least sixteen hours of chemistry and permission of both the instructor and the School Dean

 Selected topics in chemistry chosen by the instructor will be presented.
 The purpose of this course is to provide the students with specialized training in a specific area of chemistry not covered in other chemistry courses.
 May be repeated for a maximum of 9 hours.